hackclub/hackclub/workshops/that_was_easy/README.md

 Now that we have selected our button in the JavaScript by its `id`, we can access the methods attached to the button.

 One of the methods is `.on()`.
 This method sets the button to execute some instructions when something happens.
-Things that happen on the page by way of the user doing something are referred to as ["events."](https://learn.jquery.com/events/introduction-to-events/) When we use the [`.on()`](https://learn.jquery.com/events/handling-events/) method, we pair an event with a function that we want to occur when the event happens.
+Things that happen on the page by way of the user doing something are referred to as ["events."](https://learn.jquery.com/events/introduction-to-events/) When we use the [`.on()`](https://learn.jquery.com/events/handling-events/) method, we pair an event with a function that we want to be called when the event happens.

 Here, we will use the method to detect the "click" event, so we'll provide `"click"` as the first argument to `.on()`: